tomohisa/dcb-events.github.io/docs/glossary.md

 ## Aggregate

-Entity that manages state changes exclusively through domain events and enforces consistency via optimistic locking
+An AGGREGATE is a cluster of associated objects that we treat as a unit for the purpose of data changes.

 ## Command

-Instruction to perform a specific action or change in a system, typically resulting in one or more events if successfully processed
+Instruction to perform a specific action or change in a system, typically resulting in a modification of the state of the system

 ## CQRS (Command Query Responsibility Segregation)